Two women have been sentenced to a year in jail after it was discovered that they allowed their dog to eat an elderly army veteran alive.

 Prosecutor Gary Simpson said that the women deserve their sentence for allowing their dog to get to the point it did, ultimately ending in an innocent man’s death.

-“This was a vicious attack on a defenceless [sic] man who was powerless to fight back against this large and powerful dog,” said Simpson.
+“This was a vicious attack on a defenseless man who was powerless to fight back against this large and powerful dog,” said Simpson.
 “The guilty pleas of these two women have thankfully brought this case to a relatively speedy conclusion and have saved Mr. Clarke’s relatives the ordeal of a trial.
-Hayley Sulley and Della Woods were both responsible for the dog’s welfare and behaviour on that fateful day.
+Hayley Sulley and Della Woods were both responsible for the dog’s welfare and behavior on that fateful day.
 Their failure to make sure the dog was cared for and under control has led to a man’s death and they must now come to terms with that.
 Our thoughts are with the family of Mr. Clarke at this sad time.”

 Once they are done serving their prison sentence, both Sulley and Woods are banned from ever owning another dog again.